 Our menu consists of a variety of fresh fruits, vegetables, cereals and legumes, as well as eggs, fish and chicken from the region.
 If you do not eat products of animal origin, or have any type of food restriction (gluten, allergies, etc.), let us know in advance and we will do our best to offer you a personalized menu.

-IS THERE ELECTRICITY AND INTERNET IN THE CENTER?
+IS THERE DRINKING WATER AT THE CENTER?

 WHEN A WOMAN IS MENSTRUATING, CAN SHE PARTICIPATE IN THE CEREMONIES?